[Dinner at the Myers home in Levittown]

 Description

-This item is a black and white glossy photograph of William and Daisy Myers having dinner in their Levittown home.
-The couple are dressed in casual attire as William sits at the table while Daisy pours him coffee.
-When Levittown was first created the housing agreements included racist policies barring people of color from living in the community.
-The Myers became the first Black family to move into the 15,000 home all-White Levittown community in Bristol Township.
-They moved out of the integrated housing community of Bloomsdale to 43 Deepgreen Lane in Levittown, PA in August 1957.
+When Levittown was first created, the housing agreements included racist policies barring people of color from living in the community.
+The Myers family became the first Black family to move into the 15,000 home all-White Levittown community in Bristol Township, Bucks County.
+They to 43 Deepgreen Lane in Levittown in August 1957, having purchased the house from a Jewish couple.

-When the married couple moved to 43 Deepgreen Lane in August 1957, it sparked immediate hostility.
+When the couple moved to 43 Deepgreen Lane in August 1957, it sparked immediate hostility.
 They were met with racial epithets, a “KKK”-style cross burning, blaring music from a rented “party house” next door, eviction petitions, and other acts aimed at blocking desegregation.
-The cross, placed in a neighbor’s oil-burner vent, was set ablaze with rag-soaked Molotov cocktails (Philadelphia Inquirer, 1957b).
+The cross, placed in a neighbor’s oil-burner vent, was set ablaze with Molotov cocktails (Philadelphia Inquirer, 1957b).
 While some dismissed it as the work of children, Police Chief J. Stewart rejected that claim.

 In mid-August, a crowd of about 250 Whites gathered outside the Myers home to protest their presence on Deepgreen Lane.
 Violence broke out, with rocks hurled at State Troopers and a journalist (Philadelphia Inquirer, 1957b).
-Despite relentless intimidation, the Myers family—backed by law enforcement and the courts—stood firm as the first Black family to integrate Levittown, Bucks County which was a national symbol for fair housing.
+Despite relentless intimidation, the Myers family—backed by law enforcement and the courts—stood firm as the first Black family to integrate Levittown, Bucks County which became a national symbol for fair housing.

 Rights